 There is no study in existence that proves that red meat consumption, particularly from pastured animals, increases cancer risk (or risk of any other disease).
 Furthermore, these studies are often flawed.
-Who are they funded by?
+Who funds them?
 Was the person eating hot dogs or grass-fed beef and veggies?
 Were they a smoker?
 A drinker?
 Did they exercise?

-REDUCE HEART DISEASE: Recent data from a Harvard University study found that replacing saturated fat-rich foods (for example, meat and full fat dairy) with foods that are rich in polyunsaturated fat (for example, vegetable oils, nuts and seeds) reduces the risk of heart disease by 19%. and LIVE LONGER: Red and processed meat consumption is associated with increases in total mortality, cancer mortality and cardiovascular disease mortality.
+REDUCE HEART DISEASE: Recent data from a Harvard University study found that replacing saturated fat-rich foods (for example, meat and full-fat dairy) with foods that are rich in polyunsaturated fat (for example, vegetable oils, nuts, and seeds) reduces the risk of heart disease by 19%. and LIVE LONGER: Red and processed meat consumption are associated with increases in total mortality, cancer mortality and cardiovascular disease mortality.
 From Harvard,

 Well it’s time to end the low-fat myth.
 The low-fat approach to eating may have made a difference for the occasional individual, but as a nation it hasn’t helped us control weight or become healthier.
 In the 1960s, fats and oils supplied Americans with about 45 percent of calories; (1) about 13 percent of adults were obese and under 1 percent had type 2 diabetes, a serious weight-related condition.
 (2,3) Today, Americans take in less fat, getting about 33 percent of calories from fats and oils; (4) yet 34 percent of adults are obese and 11 percent have diabetes, most with type 2 diabetes.